A+| A| A-|

 CREDIT RATINGS

 Your Company enjoys a sound reputation for its prudent financial management and its ability to meet financial obligations.
-On the request of the Company ICRA Limited, has withdrawn its working capital ratings assigned to the Company's short term and the long term fund based limits.
-The CRISIL ratings for the Long term and Short Term fund based limits are in force.
-CRISIL has affirmed the short term fund based limits rating as CRISIL A1+ (pronounced as CRISIL A One Plus).
-CRISIL Ratings for the long term fund based limits has been upgraded from 'CRISIL AA-/Positive' (pronounced CRISIL double A minus) to 'CRISIL AA/Stable' (pronounced CRISIL double A).
+CRISIL has re-affirmed the short term & long term fund based limits rating as CRISIL A1+ (pronounced as CRISIL A One Plus) and 'CRISIL AA/Stable' (pronounced CRISIL double A).
+The outlook for long term fund based limits are stable.

 ADEQUACY OF INTERNAL FINANCIAL CONTROL